The video link is at the bottom of the page.

 D. Jesus Predicts the Destruction of the Temple

-The physical destruction of the temple meant that the Old Covenant had ceased to exist, as it was no longer possible to practice the sacrifices.
-On the 14th of July, 70 CE, the Jewish priests ran out of lambs due to the siege.
-Some present-day Christians want to rebuild the temple and re-establish sacrifices before Jesus returns.
-However, rebuilding the temple would mock Jesus’ prophecy about the temple being internal and Jesus’ sacrificial death.
+The physical destruction of the temple signified that the Old Covenant had ended, as sacrifices could no longer be offered.
+On 17 July, 70 CE, the Jewish priests ran out of lambs due to the siege.
+The following month, the temple was burned to the ground.

 having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.